 There is only one variety of sweet potatoes that will work well in Zone 3, and you must get it from Alberta Sweet Potatoes.
 As far as I have tried, every other commercially available sweet potato variety sold in Canada does not do well here unless you can make super hot conditions and consistently baby and water your plants.
 Even then, you will get really small potatoes.
 So, get them from this company and you won’t be disappointed!

-Here are some of my all-time favourite online seed shops:
+Here are some of my all-time favourite online seed shops for a wide selection of seeds:

 - T & T Seeds